Property Management Business Plan

 Management Team

-Joining him are his colleagues from his previous real estate firms who have a long tenure in the industry.
+Joining him are his colleagues from his previous real estate firms, who have a long tenure in the industry.

-[Company Name] will also employ an experienced assistant to help with various administrative duties around the office.
+[Property Management Business Name] will also employ an experienced assistant to help with various administrative duties around the office.
 [Assistant’s name] has experience working with C-level executives and has spent significant time as an administrator.

 Success Factors

-[Company Name] is uniquely qualified to succeed for the following reasons:
+[Property Management Business Name] is uniquely qualified to succeed for the following reasons:

 - The location is in an economically vibrant area where new home sales are on the rise and turnover in homes and rentals often occurs due to the upward mobility of residents.